-By letter dated March 11, 2020 (Agenoyvide Documents Access and Management System (ADAMS Accession No. ML20784000, Older Power LLC (Olde) submitted a combined license (COL) application for one micro-reactor to be located at the idaho National Laboratory located in Idaho.
+By letter dated March 11, 2020 (Agencywide Documents Access and Management System (ADAMS Accession No. ML20075A000), Oklo Power LLC (Oklo) submitted a combined license (COL) application for one micro-venector to be located at the Idaho National Laboratory located in latabo.
 This proposed plant is to be designated as the Aurora.
-In your letter you stated that you were submitting the COL pursuant to the requirements of Title 10 of the Code of Federal Pagglations (ID OFT) Part SZ.
-Licenses, Certifications, and Approvise for Nuclear Power.
+In your letter you stated that you were submitting the COL pursuant to the requirements of Title 10 of the COL of Fordera Regulations (10 CFR) Part 52, "Licenses, Cartifications, and Approvals for Nuclear Power Plants," Subpart C, Combined Licenses.

-In accordance with 10 CFR Part 2, "Agency Rules of Practice and Procedure," Part 52, and agency procedures, the NRC staff performed an acceptance review of the Aurora COL application, assessed the various criteria and considerations specified in agency procedures associated with accepting an application, and conducted that it is in the best interest of the nation and the agency to accept this application for docidation.
-The docidate nation and the agency CPS do Age part of its decision to accept and docted the application, the NRC of the Aurora of SC 940.
-As part of its decision to accept and docted the application, the NRC of the Aurora of the application, the NRC of the Aurora of the application, the NRC of the Aurora of the Aurora
+In accordance with 10 CFR Part 2, "Agency Rules of Practice and Procedure," hart 52, and agency procedures, the NRC staff performed an acceptance review of the Aurora COL application, assessed the various criteria and considerations specified in agency procedures associated with accepting an application, and concluded that it is in the best interest of the nation and the agency to accept that application for docking.
+The docking multiplication, the NRC staff considered the following circumstances:

-- The Aurora COL application is a first-of-a-kind submission involving a novel reactor design for which there is limited precedent to establish consistent standards for accordance: - It is in the national interest to allow innovation and the commercialization of safe and secure advanced nuclear reactors as indicated in the Nuclear Energy Innovation and Modernization Act (IRIMA): and - Accepting the application should improve the efficiency, timeliness, and costeffectiveness of the licensing review, and should provide opportunities to minimize the delays that may result from any necessary amendment or supplement to the application.
+- The Aurora COL application is a first-of-a-kind submission involving a novel reactor design for which there is limited precedent to establish consistent standards for acceptance; - It is in the national interest to allow innovation and the commercialization of safe and secure advanced nuclear reactors as indicated in the Nuclear Energy Innovation and Modernization Act (NEIMA); and - Accepting the application should improve the efficiency, timeliness, and costeffectiveness of the licensing review, and should provide opportunities to minimize the delays that may result from any necessary amendment or supplement to the application.

-As stated in the March 30, 2020, letter acknowledging the receipt of the Aurora application (ADAMS Accession No. ML20083G752), it was the NRC's intention to issue a review schedule within 90 days of completion of the acceptance review.
-The NRC is committed to completing its safety review of the Aurora application in the most efficient and effective manner possible and within the established generic 36-month NRC schedule for such applications in accordance with
+As stated in the March 30, 2020, latter acknowledging the receipt of the Aurora application (ADAMS Accession No. ML2008GG752), Il was the NRC's intention to itsue a review schedule within 90 days of completion of the acceptance review.
+The NRC is committed to completing its safety review of the Aurora application in the most efficient and effective manner possible and within the statistications in accession NRC schedule for such applications in accordance with the most statistication in accession NRC Schedule for such applications in accordance with the statistication is accessed and the statistication in accessing the statistication in accessing and the statistication of the statistication in accessing and the statistication in accessing and the statistication of the statistication in accessing and the statistication is accessed and the statistication in accessing and the

-- NRC engagement initiated in 2016 - ✓ COLA submitted in March 2020 - Deep engagement with the NRC staff in 2020 through 2022 during the COLA review process - ✓ Valuable experience being leveraged to succeed in its next application submission - NRC approved Oklo's Quality Assurance Program Description
+- NRC engagement initiated in 2016 - ✓ COLA submitted in March 2020 - ✓ Deep engagement with the NRC staff in 2020 through 2022 during the COLA review process - Valuable experience being leveraged to succeed in its next application submission

+NRC approved Oklo's Quality Assurance Program Description